Mistersz/Mistersz/README.md

   ### About me:  <br>

   I'm currently getting a bachelor degree in computer science.
-  I like to study things about reverse engineering , data science, math and philosophy.
+  Interested in infosec, especially red teaming.
+Also like to study reverse engineering, data science, math and philosophy.

   <br>

   Things on this profile are literally just for fun and to help me organize myself.
+I will be taking notes of write-ups for CTF challenges that i solve as well as of HackerRank solutions.
   <br>